-When Jorge Perez was hired in 2009 as STU’s baseball coach he expressed a clear vision for the future of the Bobcat Baseball Program.
+Coach Perez is the Head Baseball Coach at St. Thomas University.
+When Perez was hired in the fall of 2008 as STU’s baseball coach, he expressed a clear vision for the future of the Bobcat Baseball Program.
 The goal was to assemble an excellent coaching staff, recruit quality student-athletes, and prepare the team to perform at their highest level.
-The baseball program prepares each season with their sights set on winning the Sun Conference Title and competing in the post season to win a spot in the NAIA College World Series.
+The baseball program prepares each season with its sights set on winning The Sun Conference Title and competing in the postseason at the NAIA College World Series.

 In 2012 the baseball program had a breakout season.
 The team won 45 games and had a .763 winning percentage.
 That ranks as the fourth highest winning percentage in school history.
 The program also finished ranked 15th in the nation and won The Sun Conference Tournament for the first time in school history.

 Before coming to St. Thomas, Perez was the head coach at Gulliver Prep and South Dade Senior for three seasons each.
 During his high school coaching career, Perez accumulated a record of 80-54.
 He led his teams to two Regional Final appearances and in 2007, participated in the 3A Final Four State Tournament with the Gulliver Prep Raiders.